hypermedia-app/Alcaeus/gitbook/representations/resource-objects.md

  an extensibility point and more semantic behaviour depending on the literal `@type`.
 {% endhint %}

+Read more about accessing property values on a [dedicated page](./resource-properties)

 ### Resource identifier

 The resource identifier is accessible by the `@id` keyword just like any other JS property.
 For convenience